 - Class of admission (your visa type)

-If you are not able to access your I-94 record online, please reference the How to Use the Website and Questions/Complaints section on the website or contact the CBP office directly.
+If you are not able to access your I-94 record online, you may need to wait a few more days for the CBP to process your arrival information.
+If this occurs, please check back periodically and reference the How to Use the Website and Questions/Complaints section on the website, or contact the CBP office directly.

 If information on your I-94 record is incorrect, please visit a local CBP Deferred Inspection Site or port of entry.
 To locate the closest CBP Deferred Inspection Site go to: www.cbp.gov/contact/deferred-inspection/overview-deferred-inspection